geoffreylitt/wildcard-onward-paper/paper.md

 For example, if the scraping function returns  a `<div>` containing the string "1.23", and the column has a numeric type, the generic adapter extracts the number 1.23.
-The advantage of this approach is that the field can be _writable_—when the user edits the value in the table, the generic adapter can simply overwrite the inner contents of the DOM element to reflect the change.
+The advantage of returning a DOM element is that the value is editable—when the user changes the value in the table, the generic adapter can simply overwrite the inner contents of the DOM element.
-In practice, this is most useful for editing the value of form input fields, although it's technically possible to enable the editing of other fields (e.g., editing the title of a post on Hacker News).
+In practice, this is most useful for editing the value of form input fields.
+It's technically possible to edit the contents of any element in the page (e.g. editing the title of a post on Hacker News), but this often isn't particularly useful, so adapter authors have the ability to mark fields as readonly.

 Another option is to directly return a value, rather than returning a DOM element.
 The advantage of this approach is that the adapter author can perform arbitrary